chornge/easy_sermon/README.md

 Run:

 ```
-python api/stream.py
+cargo run --release
 ```

 Speak Bible verses into the audio device.
-The application will identify and print the recognized verses
+The application will identify and print the recognized verses:

 ```
 "first john two and three" -> 1 John 2:3